Meet the Team

 Most of my working life has been in a clerical/accounting role and I became the Accounts Manager here in 2012.

-I have recently completed a qualification in Accounting and Bookkeeping and love being part of this local business, working with local people.
+I completed a qualification in Accounting and Bookkeeping and love being part of this local business, working with local people.

 Fran Dowsett – Sales Manager, Photography